Sunday, October 14, 2007

 That said, I do admire the man.
 I certainly don’t have the guts, determination, chutzpah, and high threshold of tolerance for discomfort and pain that Gandhi had.
 Nor do I have his charisma.
 In many ways he was a public relations genius, but above all he had an extraordinarily focused mind.
 You’d have to have a focused mind to doggedly hold on to non-violence in pursuit of political goals when faced with the indignities and physical suffering inflicted arbitrarily on his followers and himself by the South African and British overlords.

-So I take my hat off to him and sing his praises, even as I hold onto my personal reservations about him until I’ve had the opportunity to study the man more.
-In my study of Gandhi, the name Ambedkar keeps popping up, especially when I read anything written by someone other than a Gandhian devotee.
+In my studies of Gandhi, the name Ambedkar keeps popping up, especially when I read anything written by someone other than a Gandhian devotee.
 Bhimrao Ramji Ambedkar (1891-1956) is considered the father of the Indian Constitution.
 Ambedkar was a dalit—a "broken one," one of the Hindu outcaste "untouchables."
 He championed the dalit cause as did no other.
 An Indian friend of mine reminds me that Bombay belongs to Ambedkar, too.
+I'll have a lot more to say about Ambedkar in an upcoming blog.

 Saturday, May 5, 2007